 I took the train for some of my journeys on the East Coast.
 I found it was a relaxing way to sit back and see the countryside.
 I found the train was useful for some journeys such as travelling from Sydney to the Blue Mountains, but also for longer, inter-state trips like between NSW and Queensland.
 There are several train passes available that allow you to cover massive distances at cheap prices.
 Take a look at Australian Railpasses for ideas.

 Australia’s diverse countryside, weather and attractions means that it’s the perfect place to travel in a tour.
 There’s simply tons to discover and if the thought of planning or driving all that way yourself is too daunting to take one, why not join one of the many organised tours Australia has to offer.
 I can recommend Intrepid Travel for awesome group tours as I’ve used them over on the West Coast of Australia.
-Other travel companies to check out are Top Deck, OZ Experience and Adventure Travel Bugs.

 There are a multitude of car hire companies out there to choose from.
 You may recognise many of the bigger international names such as Avis or Hertz.
 Top tips are to make sure you have an English translation on your driver’s license, check whether you have unlimited mileage and whether your car is covered to drive on unsealed roads (if it is not 4WD then the answer is probably not!)

 Don’t forget to check out car and campervan relocations for a cheaper, last minute option.
 Many companies need someone to drive a vehicle back to the point of origin and if you’re lucky you can score a top of the range campervan for the price of fuel.
 Just check the fine print because there is usually a time and distance limit to your journey, so perfect if you want to get from A to B quickly but not so great if you are planning a longer trip.

 If you’re still not sure and have more questions about which style of travel will suit you the best, hop on over to this post where I discuss the best way to travel.